 Join artist and synaesthete Sarah Walden for this interactive synaesthetic workshop, in which she will work with you to discover how you perceive words, colours, sounds, spatiality and touch, and how these perceptions were first created in your brain.

 Sarah’s doctorate research considers the nature of synaesthesia through contemporary media arts; rather than simply using art to recreate or represent the condition, Sarah aims to lift synaesthesia research from its medical/neurological/

 Presented by Sarah Walden, PhD candidate at Birmingham City University (AHRC Midlands3Cities Doctoral Award) and Yasmeen Baig Clifford, Director at Vivid Projects and Honorary Research Associate at University of Birmingham.

-SYNSE/NON SYNSE is presented as part of the Arts & Science Festival, University of Birmingham and takes place at European Research Institute, Digital Humanities Hub (Ground Floor) (G3 on University of Birmingham map)
+SYNSE/NON SYNSE is presented as part of the Arts & Science Festival, University of Birmingham and takes place at European Research Institute, Digital Humanities Hub (Ground Floor) Edgbaston, B15 2TT (G3 on campus map)